cbirdferrer/collatrix/README.md

         > image_name2.csv

 ### 2. Safety
-  Because it's easy to accidentally enter the wrong altitude, focal length, or pixel dimension in MorphoMetriX, this tool can recalculate the measurements using the correct values.
-Selecting "yes" for this input will have the tool recalculate, using values that you will need to provide through an additional csv.
+  Because it's easy to accidentally enter the wrong altitude, focal length, or pixel dimension in MorphoMetriX, this function can recalculate the measurements using the correct values.
+Selecting "yes" for this input will have the function recalculate, using values that you will need to provide through an additional csv.
 If you select 'yes',a box will pop up asking you to select this file from where it is saved.
 #### How to format this csv (note: header spelling and capitalization matters most)
 * Required columns (spelled and capitalized just as written here): Image, Altitude, Focal_Length, Pixel_Dimension
 * Make sure that the image names are identical to the name of the images measured (be mindful of capitilzation, *especially of the file exentions*, .JPG and .jpg would not be considered matching).

 Example

 Image | Altitude | Focal_Length | Pixel_Dimension
 ----- | -------- | ------------ | ---------------